 Let me say up front here that this below is not meant to represent the official position of the LDS Church.
-This is one man's opinion.
-This is also written from my perspective as a European American.
-I'm obviously going to focus on my particular experience as someone with European ancestry as an American.
+This is one person's opinion.
+This is also written from my perspective as an American of European decent.
+So I'm going to focus on my particular experience as someone with European ancestry as an American.
 Obviously, someone of a different ethnic descent or living in a different country will have a different perspective and relationship to Mormonism.
 This is just my perspective.

-The LDS Doctrine and Covenants is in part specifically about me (an American Europeans) and where I live as an American.
+The LDS Doctrine and Covenants is in part specifically about me (an American of European ancestry) and is about where I live as an American.
 The sacred sites of Mormonism are just as sacred as the Jerusalem sites from a "faith" perspective.
 I have been to Adam-ondi-Ahman and Liberty Jail for example.

-As an American, I want to feel proud about being American and what better way than a spiritual philosophy that is American?
+As an American, I want to feel proud about being American and what better way than a spiritual philosophy and scriptures that are Pro-American and Pro-European?

 In the the LDS scripture The Book of Mormon, in 2 Nephi 1:5 (emphasis added), we read: